wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-extensions-diagnostics-windows-template.md

 # Create a Windows Virtual machine with monitoring and diagnostics using Azure Resource Manager Template

-> [AZURE.NOTE] Azure has two different deployment models for creating and working with resources:  [Resource Manager and classic](/documentation/articles/resource-manager-deployment-model).
-This article covers using the Resource Manager deployment model, which Microsoft recommends for most new deployments instead of the classic deployment model.
+> [AZURE.NOTE] Azure has two different deployment models for creating and working with resources:  [Resource Manager and classic](/documentation/articles/resource-manager-deployment-model/).
+This article covers using the Resource Manager deployment model, which Azure recommends for most new deployments instead of the classic deployment model.

 The Azure Diagnostics Extension provides the monitoring and diagnostics capabilities on a Windows based Azure virtual machine.
 You can enable these capabilities on the virtual machine by including the extension as part of the azure resource manager template.
-See [Authoring Azure Resource Manager Templates with VM Extensions](/documentation/articles/virtual-machines-extensions-authoring-templates) for more information on including any extension as part of a virtual machine template.
+See [Authoring Azure Resource Manager Templates with VM Extensions](/documentation/articles/virtual-machines-extensions-authoring-templates/) for more information on including any extension as part of a virtual machine template.
 This article describes how you can add the Azure Diagnostics extension to a windows virtual machine template.

 ## Add the Azure Diagnostics extension to the VM resource definition